sandiegopython/test-driven-django-development/tutorials/03-views.rst

     ]

 Now let's visit http://localhost:8000/ in a web browser to check our work.
+(Restart your server with the command
-You should see a webpage that looks like this:
+`python manage.py runserver`.)
+You should see a webpage that looks like
+this:

 .. image:: _static/03-01_myblog.png